What does Catholic Life mean to us?

 - Providing all with an opportunity to develop skills, attitudes, knowledge and understanding in all aspects of the curriculum

-- Full implementation of the ‘Come and See’ programme for Religious Education
+- Full implementation of the Religious Education Directory (RED) programme of study

 #CatholicLifeAtEM